Visceral Fat and What It Does To You

 Insulin resistance and high insulin levels are a vicious cycle.
 Rising insulin levels cause ingested glucose to be stored as fat, worsening insulin resistance and leading to rising insulin levels.

 Medications used to treat insulin resistance include pioglitazone and rosiglitazone.
-Used in treatment of diabetes, their side effects have limited their use.
-But prescribed “off label” to patients with prediabetes, they are well tolerated and are associated with benefits, including improved arterial disease related outcomes.
+Used in treatment of established later stage diabetes, their side effects have limited their use.
+But prescribed “off label” to patients with prediabetes, they are well tolerated and are associated with more benefits, including improved arterial disease related outcomes.

 Effective supplements include cinnamon, chromium, vanadyl, alpha lipoic acid and biotin.
 All support noninsulin dependent pathways for glucose to enter the cell.
 This creates less signaling for higher insulin levels and less glucose stored as fat.
 This would, in theory at least, make fat reduction more likely for any given level of glucose intake reduction.

-Therefore, for those who are struggling to see any decline in their fat, including visceral fat, we can offer these supplements and sometimes medication.
-Diaxinol, which we stock in our office, contains all these supplement ingredients.
+Therefore, for those who are struggling to see any decline in their fat, including visceral fat, we can offer these supplements and medication.
+Diaxinol, which we stock in our office, contains a combination of these supplement ingredients.

 Eventually, these supplements may not be needed.
 But they can provide a kickstart for difficult cases.